SioKCronin/website/content/vision.md

 speak the reductionist language of capitalism.
 I speak the language of inifinite conceputal horizons backed by a fervant belief in the power of the human imgination.
 I will not artificially stop the lines of my thinking to connect ideas back to the market.
-But I play nice with product and leadership teams that do!
+But I play nice with product and business leaders that do!
 I just want to be clear about where I'm situated in all of this.
 It would be silly for me to pretend my life's passion is anything other than applying my study of 4D oceans to the cultivation of powerful